-The Local News Data Hub is committed to i) shoring up local journalism across Canada by supplying newsrooms with data-based stories ii) training student data journalists and iii) providing support to individual journalists and news organizations that require assistance with data analysis for their reporting projects.
+The Data Hub attempts to shore up local journalism across Canada by i) supplying newsrooms with data-driven stories at no cost ii) training early-career data journalists and iii) providing support for/collaborating with individual journalists and news organizations on data journalism projects.

-The Data Hub’s reporting team, consisting of student data journalists and student data analysts supervised by X (also known as Ryerson) University faculty, identifies government and other data with the potential to generate local stories.
-Once a dataset is identified and the basic reporting is done, the Data Hub team writes a story template and the code necessary to populate the template with data for specific communities.
-The local stories produced using this application of automated journalism are then posted on the LNDH website and also shared with the Canadian Press wire service for distribution to CP clients across the country.
+The Data Hub’s reporting team consists of data journalists and data analysts who are either students or recent graduates.
+Working under the supervision of faculty at Toronto Metropolitan University, they identify government and other data with the potential to generate local stories for more than one community.
+Once a dataset has been analyzed and preliminary reporting has been completed, the Data Hub team reports and writes data-informed local stories, a process that in most cases involves producing one or more story templates that are then customized with data/content for specific communities.
+The local stories are posted on the LNDH website and available at no cost to any local news organization.
+Stories are also shared with the Canadian Press wire service for distribution to CP clients across the country.

-The Local News Data Hub differs from these models in that it is a collaboration that brings together working journalists and students and faculty from post-secondary institutions.
+The Local News Data Hub differs from these models in that it produces stories at no charge for local newsrooms, uses only a very basic form of automated journalism, and is a collaboration that brings together working journalists, students and faculty from post-secondary institutions.

-Financial support for the Local News Data Hub has been provided by CTV News, the Ryerson Journalism Research Centre, the Ryerson School of Journalism and CWA Canada, The Media Union.
+Financial support for the Local News Data Hub has been provided by CTV News; the Journalism Research Centre at Toronto Metropolitan University; the Toronto Metropolitan University School of Journalism; and CWA Canada, The Media Union.